 sudo mount slax_7.0.8.iso /mnt/ cp -r /mnt/slax/ /media/user_name/drive_name/ # example cd /media/user_name/drive_name/ mv initrfs_pxe.img slax/ sync

 Note: Don't forget to modify the commands which matches to your system.
-Now unmount the USB drive from the PC and connect it to the OpenWrt router.
+Now un-mount the USB drive from the PC and connect it to the OpenWrt router.

 3. Create the pxelinux configuration

-This step is to be done on the OpenWrt router.
 First write the pxelinux configuration for the OpenWrt PXE boot server to boot Slax, assuming you have read the the previous guide of setting up OpenWrt PXE boot server.

 cd /mnt/sda2 mv initrfs_pxe.img slax/ mv PXEFILELIST slax/ ln -s /mnt/sda2/slax/ /mnt/sda2/PXEboot/